 Most oceanographic instruments on the seafloor have no connections with the surface, so they run on batteries and store their own data.
 A cabled observatory like MARS removes those restrictions, allowing scientists to design new types of oceanographic equipment and study the ocean in new ways.
 MARS System shall provide electrical power and data connections for new research instruments in the deep-sea.
 That’s the vision behind the Monterey Accelerated Research System (MARS).

 The system consists of a 52-km (32-mile) undersea cable that carries data and power to a “science node” 891 meters (2,923 feet) below the surface of Monterey Bay at North 36° 42.7481’ N, 122° 11.2139’ W. Up to eight different science instruments can be attached to the MARS using ROV-mateable connector ports.
-For each of the 8 ports System shall provide switched 375VDC power, Gigabit Ethernet and precision timing.
+For each of the 8 ports, System shall provide switched 375VDC power, Gigabit Ethernet and precision timing.
 Additional experiments can be daisy-chained.

 Document Scope and Purpose